DefinetlyNotAI/LLM_Data/README.md

 - Latest research papers in AI field

 ## Contributing
 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md).
+Just open a PR with more publicly available data!

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.